Dissident Prophet: 2012–2019

 In 2015, Red Moon Rising released on 29 June 2015.
-Age of Deceit series documentary filmmaker and FaceLikeTheSun YouTube vlogger, Gonzo Shimura produced a music video for the song "Human 2.0", which received over 16,000 views in its first week of upload.
+Age of Deceit series documentary filmmaker and FaceLikeTheSun YouTube vlogger Gonzo Shimura produced a music video for the song "Human 2.0", which received over 16,000 views in its first week of upload.
 Andy put together a song-by-song look at Red Moon Rising.
-The band performed twice at Creation Fest a free Christian music festival, which took place on the first weekend of August in the Royal Cornwall Showground, Cornwall, England.
-And performed at KingsStock, Moggerhanger Park, which took place on the last weekend of August.
+The band performed twice at Creation Fest, a free Christian music festival, which took place on the first weekend of August in the Royal Cornwall Showground, Cornwall, England.
+They also performed at KingsStock, Moggerhanger Park, on the last weekend of August.
+At the end of 2019, the band took a long-term hiatus to focus on other various projects.